Advice for people exposed to COVID-19

 How long am I at risk for?

 After being exposed to someone with COVID-19 you are at risk of getting COVID-19 for up to 14 days.
 Most people who develop COVID-19 will get symptoms in the first 7 days, however some people will develop symptoms between 7 and 14 days.
 Some people with COVID-19 do not develop symptoms at all but may still infect others.

 Who is at higher risk of severe illness?

 - people aged over 50 years with additional risk factors including obesity, diabetes, cardiovascular disease, chronic lung disease (including moderate or severe asthma requiring inhaled steroids), neurological disease, severe chronic liver or kidney disease, active cancer or those who are not up to date with recommended vaccination

 - Aboriginal and Torres Strait Islander people aged 30 years and over with additional risk factors listed above

-If you live in a remote area and have reduced access to healthcare or are a resident in an aged care or disability care facility, discuss your risk with your GP as you may also be eligible for antiviral treatment or additional supportive care.
+If you live in a remote area and have reduced access to healthcare or you are a resident in an aged care or disability care facility, discuss your risk with your doctor.
+You may also be eligible for antiviral medicines or additional care.